-1. Prohibit all IT system users from developing or experimenting with malicious programs (e.g., viruses, worms, spy-ware, keystroke loggers, phishing software, Trojan horses, etc.) unless this development or experimentation is for academic or research purposes in an offline environment that does not impact production systems, networks, or data.

-2. Provide malicious program detection, protection, eradication, logging, and reporting capabilities.
+- 1. Prohibit all IT system users from developing or experimenting with malicious programs (e.g., viruses, worms, spy-ware, keystroke loggers, phishing software, Trojan horses, etc.) unless this development or experimentation is for academic or research purposes in an offline environment that does not impact production systems, networks, or data. - 2.
+Provide malicious program detection, protection, eradication, logging, and reporting capabilities. - 3.
 Provide malicious code protection mechanisms via multiple IT systems and for all IT system users preferably deploying malicious code detection products from multiple vendors on various platforms.
-Example: The University may elect to provide protection against malicious code transmitted via email on the email servers and on the desktop.

-- 4. Provide protection against malicious programs through the use of mechanisms that: - (a) Eliminates or quarantines malicious programs that it detects. - (b) Provides an alert notification. - (c) Automatically runs scans on memory and storage devices. - (d) Automatically scans all files retrieved through a network connection, modem connection, or from an input storage device. - (e) Allows only authorized personnel to modify program settings. - (f) Maintains a log of protection activities. - 5.
-Provide the ability to eliminate or quarantine malicious programs in email messages and file attachments as they attempt to enter the University's internal email system. - 6.
-Provide the ability for automatic download of definition files for malicious code protection programs whenever new files become available, and propagate the new files to all devices protected by the malicious code protection program. - 7.
+Example: The University may elect to provide protection against malicious code transmitted via email on the email servers and on the desktop. - 4.
+Provide protection against malicious programs through the use of mechanisms that: - (a) Eliminates or quarantines malicious programs that it detects. - (b) Uses behavioral analysis, machine learning, anomaly detection, and threat intelligence to monitor, record, and analyze endpoint activity in real-time where possible. - (c) Provides an alert notification. - (d) Automatically runs scans on memory and storage devices. - (e) Automatically scans all files retrieved through a network connection, modem connection, or from an input storage device. - (f) Allows only authorized personnel to modify program settings. - (g) Maintains a log of protection activities. - 5.
+Provide the ability to eliminate or quarantine malicious programs in email messages and file attachments as they attempt to enter the University's internal email system.

+- 6. Provide the ability for automatic download of definition files for malicious code protection programs whenever new files become available and propagate the new files to all devices protected by the malicious code protection program. - 7.
 Require all forms of malicious code protection to start automatically upon system boot. - 8.
 Provide network designs that allow malicious code to be detected and removed or quarantined before it can enter and infect a production device. - 9.
 Provide procedures that instruct administrators and IT system users on how to respond to malicious program attacks, including shutdown, restoration, notification, and reporting requirements. - 10.
 Require use of only new media (e.g., USB sticks, CD-ROM) or sanitized media for making copies of software for distribution. - 11.
 Prohibit the use of shared computers and desktops (e.g., training rooms) to create distribution media.